cwang360/branch-prediction-visualization/README.md

 - Perceptron branch prediction
 - Multiple predictors
     - Meta predictor; predictor for predictors (e.g. Alpha 21264 Tournament Predictor)
-    - Majority vote method, predictor fusion, partial tagging, adder tree
+    - Majority vote method (gskewed), predictor fusion, partial tagging, adder tree
 - More misprediction stats (e.g. input a # of stages to flush for each misprediction, and it'll tell you the slowdown rate compared to perfect prediction)
 - Sample T/NT patterns representing loop branches, dependent branches, etc. to show how different methods are better in certain cases.
+- Alloyed-history predictors: concatenate local and global history to use as index
-- Geometric history length predictors?
-TAGE, O-GEHL
+- Geometric history length predictors: TAGE, O-GEHL
-- n by n predictors?
-Multiple arrays of predictors, use PC to select index, then use GHR to select array.
+- n by n predictors: Multiple arrays of predictors, use PC to select index, then use GHR to select array.
+- YAGS
 - Detect loop branch and count iterations (Intel Pentium M)

 ## Usage and Dependencies